 Keep in mind that nobody is going to make you do or believe anything you don’t want to do.
 They simply present you with information and invite you to get involved and grow beyond what you ever thought might be possible.
 It's completely up to you to decide just how far you are ready and willing to go.
 Most of the real change in your life will happen after the event.
 The event simply offers you the tools and the opportunity to overcome your limiting beliefs.

-Eventually you will be ready to grow again and may even decide to attend a future UPW again or go for Mastery University to grow even more.
-Some people I meet there have attended UPW multiple times over the years.
+Eventually you will be ready to grow again and may even decide to attend a future UPW again or go for Date With Destiny or Mastery University to grow even more.
+Some people I meet there have attended UPW multiple times over the years to "recharge".
 Growing as a human being can be quite addictive once it becomes a natural part of who you are.
 I believe that we are by nature curious and inquisitive people.
 We need to stop listening to all the people telling us what we can't accomplish in our lives and start believing that we know what is best for us.

 It's been a while since I attended the UPW event and I am still discovering ways the whole experience affected me.
 I must admit I am starting to get the itch to go back again for more.
 I understand that the upcoming events will include a financial component that I wish had been included in the program when I was there.

 When you come back from the event, chances are pretty good that you will be you feel stronger, better, and clearer than you have ever felt in your life.
 You will believe that you are ready to take on anything and you will absolutely without any doubt 100% right.
 You will begin to make deep and lasting changes in your life.
 I also found this post-seminar time to be the hardest part of the whole experience (they warn you of this).